tpwres/teczki-polskiego-wrestlingu/content/c/ptw-tag-team-championship.md

 This tournament happened during Undergrounds [10](@/e/ptw/2023-01-28-ptw-underground-10.md) and [11](@/e/ptw/2023-01-29-ptw-underground-11.md) (first round), [12](@/e/ptw/2023-02-26-ptw-underground-12.md), and [13](@/e/ptw/2023-03-26-ptw-underground-13.md) (semi finals).
 The final match was contested on [PTW#4: The Mystery](@/e/ptw/2023-06-25-ptw-4-mystery.md), where PAKA defeated Pure Gold in a tables match.
-While Boro did not participate in that match, he was also recognized as a champion because of the [Freebird Rule][freebird-rule].
+While Boro did not participate in that match, he was also recognized as a champion in accordance with the [Freebird Rule][freebird-rule].

-## Belt Design
+## Belt design

 The first proposed version of the belts was rather bulky, with a wide, golden, octagon-shaped central plate, and two smaller square sideplates on black leather.
 The main plate prominently features PTW's logo, including the full "Prime Time Wrestling" name in smaller text.
 Below the logo, it also showed the championship name "Tag Team Champions" in black text.
 The main plate was also engraved with basic line shapes, and decorated with several white crystals above and below the text.